GrinonBarrett/Taksidos/Placeholder Creature.md

  • Is not affected by spells which would affect the flesh.
  • Receives wounds, but no effect from them.

-**Infernal Regeneration**: At the end of any round the infernal diva receives a wound and has any hitpoints remaining, it may use its reaction to roll a d20 and compare it to its current hitpoints.
+**Infernal Regeneration**: At the end of any round the nosoferai receives a wound and has any hitpoints remaining, it may use its reaction to roll a d20 and compare it to its current hitpoints.
 If the result is lower, it recovers 2 hitpoints.
 It must perform a rest before doing so again.

 **Celarity**: When rolling for initiative, it rolls an additional d8.